Amazon cancels Vendor Central Agreements Title Graphic.

 Spoiler alert: they will win every time.
 Before you sell these SKUs on Seller Central, you will need to wait for Amazon to run out of inventory.
 This is called the “sell down” period.

 After the sell-down period, the next step is to launch your Seller Central business on Amazon.
-The following is an actual 1P to 3P conversion scenario for a Channel Key client in the pet supplies category.
+The following is an actual 1P to 3P conversion scenario for a Channel Key client in the accessories category.

 This brand initially relied on third-party sellers to generate sales on Amazon.
 Unfortunately, the company faced an influx of counterfeit products and MAP policy violations from resellers, resulting in lost revenue.